andrzejSulkowski/gitorial-vs-code-extension/README.md

 ## How It Works

 The extension:
-1. Clones the tutorial repository into a user-selected location
+1. Clones the tutorial repository (if needed) or uses a local one.
-2. Discovers steps by reading numbered directories in the `steps/` folder
-3. Parses metadata and README files to build the tutorial structure
-4. Renders tutorial content as a webview with navigation controls
-5. Maintains your progress between VS Code sessions
+2. Uses `TutorialBuilder` to load tutorial steps and metadata from the repository (based on commit history).
+3. Creates a `Tutorial` instance to hold the loaded tutorial data and manage the current step state.
+4. Creates a `TutorialController` to manage the active tutorial session state (like showing/hiding solutions) and orchestrate UI actions (layout changes, file reveals).
+5. Creates a `TutorialPanel` which renders the Svelte-based webview UI.
+6. The `TutorialPanel` acts as a bridge, forwarding user actions (Next, Prev, Show Solution) from the webview to the `TutorialController`.
+7. The `TutorialController` processes actions, updates the `Tutorial` state, interacts with `GitService` and VS Code APIs (for checkouts, diffs, file display, layout changes), and then sends simplified view data back to the `TutorialPanel`.
+8. The `TutorialPanel` sends this data to the Svelte webview for rendering.
+9. Progress (current step) is persisted via the `Tutorial` instance.

 ## Development